romeerez/orchid-orm/docs/src/guide/create-update-delete.md

 [//]: # 'has JSDoc'

-`createRaw` is for creating many record with raw expressions.
+`createRaw` is for creating many record with raw SQL expressions.

 Takes array of SQL expressions, each of them will be wrapped into parens for `VALUES` records.